decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 You should do the assigned readings each day before class.
 When you read, I suggest focusing on the overall argument, and on any passages that seem especially interesting or problematic.
 You are not expected to memorize every detail of the texts.
 You just need to understand them well enough to have a conversation about them, and to draw on them later in your written work.
 If you are pressed for time, I suggest you at least skim from start to finish, and highlight interesting passages.
 The readings are generally succinct.

-For each class session, you will also need to submit *one question about the day's reading*, at least 30 minutes before class starts.
+For each class session with readings (24 total), you will also need to submit *one question about the day's reading*, at least 30 minutes before class starts.
 Please submit your question on Canvas, under the relevant reading question assignment.

 ###  Class attendance and participation (15%)

 You do need to come to class each day.
 You may be absent **twice** without any explanation needed.
 After that, please do let me know what is happening!

 On days when we are discussing readings, I will call on two or three people to present their reading questions in class.
 We will use these to guide our discussion.
-(The presentations can be very informal.
+(The presentations should be very informal.
 You just need to read your question and explain why you are asking it.)

 Some days we will do short writing exercises in class.
 These exercises will not be given letter grades, but I will collect them at the end of class, and their completion will contribute to your participation grade.

-### Short papers (20% each)
+### Papers (20% each)

 There will be two short papers, due **September 20** and **October 18**.